Incentives and Strategic Behaviour: An Experiment: Hypotheses and Experimental Design

 \subsubsection{Games}

-Subjects faced one of the two normal-form games exhibited in \hyref{figure:games}[Figure].
-The two games are dominance solvable and exhibit similar payoffs.
-The game in panel (a) takes two iterations of (maximal and simultaneous) deletion of strictly dominated strategies to reach the dominance solution strategy, and that in panel (b) takes three iterations.
-We opted for four-action games since this is the smallest number of actions that allows us to contrast how the number of iterations of deletion of dominated actions interacts with the incentive level with minor modifications in payoffs alone.
-Symmetry was imposed in order to improve statistical power and minimize data collection.
-Both exhibit similar payoffs and similar in spirit to 11-20 \citep{AradRubinstein2012AER} and undercutting games more generally \citep{Nagel1995AER,Costa-GomesCrawford2006AER}.
+Participants faced one of the two normal-form games shown in \hyref{figure:games}[Figure].
+Both are dominance-solvable and have similar payoff structures.
+The game in panel (a) requires two rounds of (maximal and simultaneous) iterated elimination of strictly dominated strategies to reach the dominance-solution action, whereas the game in panel (b) requires three rounds.

-All actions in both games can be ranked by iterated dominance.
-Specifically, actions deleted within the same round of iterated deletion of strictly dominated actions are also ordered in terms of dominance relation.
-For instance, in `2 Steps' (\hyref{figure:games}[Figure][(a)]), (i) $a_4$ is strictly dominated by $a_3$, which in turn is strictly dominated by $a_2$, and (ii) upon deletion of $a_3$ and $a_4$, $a_2$ is iteratedly strictly dominated by $a_1$.
-Similarly, in `3 Steps' (\hyref{figure:games}[Figure][(b)]), (i) $a_4$ is strictly dominated by $a_3$; (ii) deleting $a_4$ renders $a_3$ iteratedly strictly dominated by $a_2$, and (iii) deleting $a_3$, again $a_2$ is iteratedly strictly dominated by $a_1$.
+The games have the useful property that actions can be ranked naturally by strategic sophistication.
+First, if $a_{n+1}$ is $k$-rationalisable, then so is $a_n$.
+Second, if both $a_{n}$ and $a_{n+1}$ are $k$- but not $(k+1)$-rationalisable, then $a_n$ (iteratedly) strictly dominates $a_{n+1}$.\footnote{ For instance, in the 2-Step game (\hyref{figure:games}[Figure][(a)]), (i) $a_4$ is strictly dominated by $a_3$, which, in turn, is strictly dominated by $a_2$, and (ii) after eliminating $a_3$ and $a_4$, $a_2$ is iteratedly strictly dominated by $a_1$.
+Similarly, in 3-Step game (\hyref{figure:games}[Figure][(b)]), (i) $a_4$ is strictly dominated by $a_3$; (ii) once $a_4$ is deleted, $a_3$ becomes iteratedly strictly dominated by $a_2$; and (iii) after deleting $a_3$, again $a_2$ is iteratedly strictly dominated by $a_1$. } Accordingly, we will throughout treat $a_n$ as more strategically sophisticated than $a_{n+1}$.

-The above implies that actions are ranked in terms of strategic sophistication in a simple manner.
-First, if $a_{n+1}$ is $k$-rationalizable, then so is $a_n$.
-Second, if both $a_{n},a_{n+1}$ are $k$- but not $(k+1)$-rationalizable, then $a_n$ (iteratedly) strictly dominates $a_{n+1}$.
-As such, we will throughout take action $a_n$ as more strategically sophisticated than $a_{n+1}$.
-We note that level-$k$ actions are also uniquely pinned-down assuming level 0 uniformly randomizes, regardless of subjects' risk attitudes.
-Specifically, in the 2 Steps game, given level 0 uniformly randomizes, $a_2$ corresponds to the level 1 action regardless of risk preferences, and $a_1$ to level 2 action; both $a_3$ and $a_4$ are strictly dominated.
-In the 3 Steps game, the level 1 action is now $a_3$, level 2 $a_2$, and $a_1$ the level 3 action.
+We note that, assuming a level-0 player uniformly randomises, level-$k$ actions are also uniquely pinned down in a way that does not depend on participants' risk attitudes.
+Specifically, in the 2-Step game, if level 0 uniformly randomises, $a_2$ corresponds to the level-1 action regardless of risk preferences, and $a_1$ to level-2 action; both $a_3$ and $a_4$ are strictly dominated.
+In the 3-Step game, the level-1 action is now $a_3$, $a_2$ is level 2, and $a_1$ the level-3 action.